The west side of Itabashi is a long 2-lane highway running north to east. Head south from here and you’ll end up in Ikebukuro.

 There are a few gotchas – such as the road split about 1/2 way to TDC which you must be aware of – we covered that in another post about biking from Itabashi to TDC.
 Don’t forget the Japanese drive on the left so it’s a good idea to stay on the left sidewalk side of the road.

-The city has installed a new bike lane on part of the road near the universities area north of Tokyo Dome, so that part is easy and safe – although sometimes delivery trucks will park in the new bike lane – so be careful as you ride.
+The city has installed a new bike lane on part of the road near the universities area north of Tokyo Dome, so that part is easy and safe – but sometimes delivery trucks will park in the new bike lane – so be careful.

 So…. here’s how to go:

-First you’ll go south on the sidewalk/street for a long way.
+First you’ll go south on the Nakasendo Hwy for a long way.
 There’s not much to mention here – lots of ordinary high-rise apartments, and some shops.
 This part looks like this:

-After a while you’ll come into an area with more shops, gas stations, food, and other retail:
+After a while you’ll come into an area with more shop/gas stations/food/retail:

 Keep going – head past this + just keep heading south.

-After a while you’ll come to a similar area with a MOS Burner on the left, then critical split in the road, which you must take.
-If you don’t, you’ll end up way to the east on Old Hakusan-Dori which will lead you away from TDC.
+After a while you’ll come to a similar area with a MOS Burger on the left, then critical split in the road, which you must take.
+If you don’t, you’ll end up way to the east on Old Hakusan-Doriwhich will lead you away from TDC.
 We show both below: